purhya/flit.js/README.md

  - Written in typescript.
  - Using ES template literal to render component.
- - Using `Proxy` to track data changes and update components automatically.
+ - Using **Proxy APIs** to track properties changes and update components automatically.
  - Supports scoped style by rendering CSS codes dynamically.